April 09, 2021

 Tune in next time to learn how popcorn survived the Great Depression, then made the switch from the big screen to the small screen.

-Our popcorn is manufactured in a facility that shares equipment with milk, tree nuts, wheat, peanuts, and soybeans.
+Our popcorn is manufactured in a facility that shares equipment with milk, tree nuts, wheat, peanuts, sesame, and soybeans.